wanted5games/unity-game-interface-package/README.md

 ## Usage

 All API calls are accessible via the `GameInterface` singleton instance.
-This singleton mirrors the JavaScript API described in the [TL;DR documentation](https://famobi.atlassian.net/wiki/spaces/GI1/pages/1982332934/TL+DR) as closely as possible.
+This singleton mirrors the JavaScript API described in the [documentation](http://docs.famobi.com/) as closely as possible.

 ```C#
 GameInterface.Instance.GameReady();